-Background Against the background of a lack of accommodation provision for the Traveller community in Southwark in the 1980s; Southwark Travellers’ Action Group (STAG) was created from a Traveller-led campaign to increase the number of official Traveller sites within the borough, successfully securing the creation of 3 additional sites.
+Against the background of a lack of accommodation provision for the Traveller community in Southwark in the 1980s, Southwark Travellers’ Action Group (STAG) was created from a Traveller-led campaign to increase the number of official Traveller sites within the borough, successfully securing the creation of three additional sites.

-Based in Peckham London, STAG works with the English & Irish Traveller communities who live on the four permanent sites that now exist in Southwark (3 in Peckham and 1 in Bermondsey); and the wider Gypsy, Roma, and Traveller (GRT) communities living in bricks and mortar social housing in the surrounding neighbourhoods and across the borough.
+Based in Peckham London, STAG works with the Gypsy, Roma & Traveller communities who live on the four permanent sites that now exist in Southwark (three in Peckham and one in Bermondsey) and the wider Gypsy, Roma, and Traveller communities living in the surrounding neighbourhoods and with long-term connections to the borough.

-During its formative years, STAG operated as a project of Peckham Settlement; a multi-purpose charity that had a wide range of differing activities which varied from time to time as needs and resources changed.
+During its formative years, STAG operated as a project of Peckham Settlement, a multi-purpose charity that had a wide range of activities which varied as needs and resources changed.
 Unfortunately, in August 2012 the Settlement hit a financial crisis and had to be closed and put into administration.

-Peckham Voluntary Sector Forum (PVSF); an umbrella organisation rooted in Peckham (run for and by local groups and organisations regardless of size, areas of interest and backgrounds), stepped in at this point and adopted the STAG project.
-PVSF took legal responsibility for the STAG funding relationships and agreements, previously contracted with the Settlement; and over the next four years helped it to consolidate its management processes, develop its work and activities, and building partnership and collaborative relationships with other voluntary and community groups in Peckham and across the borough.
+Peckham Voluntary Sector Forum (PVSF), an umbrella organisation rooted in Peckham (run for and by local groups and organisations regardless of size, areas of interest and backgrounds), stepped in at this point and adopted the STAG project.
+PVSF took legal responsibility for the STAG funding relationships and agreements and over the next four years helped it to consolidate its management processes, develop its work and activities and build collaborative relationships with other voluntary and community groups in Peckham and across the borough.

-In 2016, with • the benefit of this period of learning and development; • increasing successes in helping strengthen the voice and representation of the GRT communities; • the encouragement of the Irish Government; and with…. • the active help and support of Development Team staff at Community Southwark (the voluntary service council within the borough); an interim Board of Trustees enabled STAG to become an independent organisation.
-It is a registered company limited by guarantee and is currently in the process of registering as a charity.
+In 2016, with the benefit of this period of learning and development, STAG had achieved increasing successes in helping strengthen the voice and representation of the GRT communities, the encouragement of the Irish Government and, with the active help and support of the Development Team staff at Community Southwark (the voluntary service council within the borough), an interim Board of Trustees.
+This enabled STAG to become an independent organisation.

-RT communities, and Traveller communities in particular, face the same kinds of problems as all of Southwark’s existing communities over access to affordable accommodation and/or housing; but with the added threats to wellbeing of a growing number having to live in permanent social housing which is contrary to their culture, heritage, and general way of life, and which frequently leads to issues of poor mental health.
+GRT communities, and Traveller communities in particular, face the same kinds of problems as all Southwark communities over access to affordable accommodation and/or housing – but with the added threats to well-being of a growing number having to live in permanent social housing which is contrary to their culture, heritage, and general way of life, and which frequently leads to issues of poor mental health.

-However, whilst Travellers continue to campaign for increased number of Traveller sites alongside the housing needs of other Southwark residents; they have growing concerns about the impact of regeneration plans in Southwark (including those around the Old Kent Road, including the planned Bakerloo line extension), which could threaten the continued existence of two or more of the four sites.
+Whilst Gypsies and Travellers continue to campaign for an increased number of sites in the borough, in partnership with supporting wider housing need in Southwark, they have growing concerns about the impact of regeneration plans in Southwark, which could threaten the existence of the four current Gypsy & Traveller sites in the borough.